Legislation

 2).
 Protect voting rights for all eligible voters including women.

-Bills Reviewed by the CFBPW Bill Screening Committee in 2023 with Results
+Bills Reviewed by the CFBPW Bill Screening Committee in 2024

 Assembly Bills